Information Technology Department

 Upon separation from the university, for any reason, the computer technology equipment must be returned to the HelpDesk on the appropriate campus.

-The default computer platform for the university will be a Windows desktop.
+The default computer platform for the university will be a Windows laptop.
 The university will maintain computer system images for both Microsoft Windows Operating Systems and Apple Operating Systems.